Nevada Seeks to Protect Internet Users

 What Measures Are Consumers Taking?

-Nevada’s new bill can potential prevent ISPs from taking advantage of internet users.
+Nevada’s new bill can potentially prevent ISPs from taking advantage of internet users.
 On the other hand, these rules don’t apply to the rest of the country.
 Informed consumers are taking matters into their hands by investing in a VPN.
 A VPN is a way of hiding your activity from ISPs by encrypting your internet connection.
 Essentially, the only information that your ISP will see is you visiting the VPN, not your internet activity.

 The problem with VPNs is that a good one is hard to find.
 Most VPNs are not as secure as one thinks.
 Some of these services have even been caught selling the very information that they are responsible for protecting.
 It is best to do extensive research before purchasing to find out about the company’s background.